National Lottery (United Kingdom): Good causes

 In March 2022, it was announced that the UK national lottery raised £1.84 billion for good causes from March 2021 to March 2022 in a new yearly record.

 By 2016, the National Lottery had raised about £35 billion for 'good causes', a programme which distributes money via grants.
 25% of lottery revenue goes towards the fund, along with all unclaimed prizes.
 Additionally, 12% goes to the state.
 The prize fund is about 53% of revenue, with the remaining 10% going towards running costs and profits for the lottery organisers and ticket sellers.

-The distribution of money to 'good causes' is not the responsibility of the operator (Camelot).
+The distribution of money to 'good causes' is not the responsibility of the operator (Allwyn Entertainment).
 It is the responsibility of the twelve distributors that make up The National Lottery Distribution Fund (NLDF), administered by the government Department for Culture, Media and Sport (which also sponsors the British Film Institute, which uses a portion of the National Lottery's funds to encourage film production).
 At present, 40% is awarded to health, education, environment and charitable causes, 20% to Sports, 20% to Arts and 20% to Heritage.
 On 19 November 2014, the National Lottery celebrated 20 years of its Good Causes fund, which as of 2014, has raised £32 billion for charities and projects in the UK.
 The National Lottery celebrated the 20th anniversary with the, 'Just Imagine' campaign which highlighted how the money has filtered through society to improve UK communities.
 Notable facts included that Good Causes had funded over 1300 elite athletes including Sir Chris Hoy, invested £43.5 million into the National Cycle Network and funded 12,700 after school clubs.

 The Heritage Lottery Fund was set up by the government in 1994 to provide money for "projects involving the local, regional and national heritage".
 The funds come from the money raised by the National Lottery's 'Good Causes'.
 Since 1994, the Heritage Lottery Fund has given grants totalling approximately £4 billion to more than 26,000 projects.

 In 2004, on the 10th anniversary of the National Lottery, the National Lottery Awards were instituted as an annual event to provide recognition of the work of Lottery funded projects around the UK.
 Certain projects are selected as the best in particular categories.
 The trophies were designed and produced by Gaudio Awards.